seb26/mhl-compare/README.md

 # mhl-compare
-Written in Python.
-Work in progress (19 March 2019).

 Given two [Media Hash List (MHL) files](https://mediahashlist.org/), this command line utility will compare them and show differences in hash, filenames, directory structure, size and more, of the media files described within them.

 Useful when comparing two copies of media files that are intended to be the same, but they originate from other sources or were copied at different times.